What is the CCPA?

 What security measures does dotdigital have in place?

-dotdigital maintains ISO27001: Information Security and Management certification in relation to the Engagement Cloud CPaaS platform.
+dotdigital maintains ISO27001: Information Security and Management certification in relation to the Dotdigital CPaaS platform.
 A certificate can be found here.

 Details of our technical and organisational security measures are provided below: